-- Tape for marking a polygon on floor.
+- You can use tape for marking a polygon on floor

 If you would like any further information on number sense and how it can be learnt using robots, please read: